kacper-per/OSINT-Dashboard/README.md

 - Public DNS records: A, AAAA, MX, NS, TXT, and CNAME
 - Subdomains found in the free crt.sh certificate-transparency feed
 - Basic HTTP/HTTPS availability, redirects, page titles, and Server headers
-- Six common HTTP security headers
+- Six common HTTP security headers (More in future...)
 - Public WHOIS data
 - Publicly presented TLS certificate details and SAN names
-- Email addresses displayed on the root-domain homepage
+- Email addresses displayed on the root-domain homepage (and more on demand)
 - Optional deep email search across in-scope HTML pages for a selected scan

-Results are deduplicated per scan and stored locally in SQLite.
+Results are saved and stored locally in SQLite.
 A failed module does not stop the rest of a scan; warnings are saved under **Raw Results** and the scan is marked `completed_with_errors`.